Cbe39271/test-workflow/README.md

 # test-workflow
-By creating a new pull request the pipeline will be executed.
+By opening, editing, synchronizing and reopening a new pull request, the pipeline will be executed.